 This course will be conducted as supervised advanced research on a selected topic.
 Prerequisites: Submission of an application which contains a proposed, detailed outline of study approved by the instructor, the division chair, the student's advisor and the provost or associate provost.
-The completed application must be submitted to the registrar's office no later than the final day of the drop/add period of the semester of study.
+The completed application must be submitted to the office of enrollment services no later than the final day of the drop/add period of the semester of study.
 For additional criteria, see the Independent Study Policy (Sec.
-5.15.).
+6.15.).